mtoensing/game-review-block/readme.txt

 Add a review rating block with a score from 1 to 10 to your post.
 Adds schema.org meta data for Rich Results in search engines.

+= Features =

+* Easily extend your Gutenberg posts with a review box.
+* Add a rating score, game title and a short description.
+That's it.
+* schema.org structured data and html microformats are added automatically.
+* Valid HTML output.
+* Inherits the style and typography of your theme.
+* 3 blocks: Game Review Box, Game List and Random Game.
+* Game Review add your review box.
+* Game List adds a list of all your rated games.
+* Random Game displays a random game title and links it to the coresponding post.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/game-review` directory, or install the plugin through the WordPress plugins screen directly.